crazy-complete/crazy-complete/docs/documentation.md

 - **Mutually exclusive options**: Use `groups: [...]` to define sets of options that cannot appear together

+### Trying out zsh autocompletion scripts

+By default, crazy-complete generates scripts that should be installed under `/usr/share/zsh/site-functions` and loaded from there.
+If you want to try the generated scripts directly, use `--zsh-compdef=False`.

 ### Optimizing Script Output

 Especially for **Fish** scripts, performance can decrease if many options are defined.